atteeela/Be/README.md

 ##Failing semantically

-Use `Be.never()` to mark points where code execution should never reach, for example:
+Use `Be.broken()` to mark points where code execution should never reach, for example:
 ```javascript
 function handleState1or2()
 {